DynoAbd786-Uni/dissertation/README.md

 ## Simulation Source Code

-The simulation source code is located in the `simulation_src/` directory and provides a computational fluid dynamics framework for modeling blood flow.
+The simulation source code is located in the `simulation_src/` directory and provides a computational fluid dynamics framework for modelling blood flow.

 ### Features

 - Lattice Boltzmann Method (LBM) for fluid dynamics
-- Non-Newtonian blood flow modeling with Carreau-Yasuda model
+- Non-Newtonian blood flow modelling with Carreau-Yasuda model
 - Pulsatile flow support for realistic cardiac cycles
 - GPU acceleration for faster simulations
 - Customizable boundary conditions